lucic71/dcn-rdma-proj/README.md

 ### 1: Lab Setup

 In this lab you will use 2 virtual machines, that will communicate with eachother.
-A virtual mahine with all the needed packages is provided here (TODO).
+A virtual mahine with all the needed packages is provided here [](https://github.com/cristian-vijelie/dcn-rdma-lab/releases/download/v1/dcn-rdma-v1.torrent).
 Make sure that the virtual machines can ping eachother.

 For the lab to work, the virtual machines must be on a Bridged Network.